Handle Gifts Given Away

 - Charity: Items donated to a shelter or other charitable organization

-- Expired/Lost: Product that is past its prime, and being thrown out.
+- Expired/Lost: A product past its prime and being thrown out.
 Another use for this category would be products lost or damaged in shipment to a customer.

 Additional Information: